Monte Carlo methods for risk analysis

 Book The Monte Carlo Simulation Method for System Reliability and Risk Analysis, Enrico Zio

 An alternative geometrical method to estimate the value of pi using stochastic sampling is Buffon’s Needle, invented in 1777.
+For more on the history of Monte Carlo computational methods, read this article from LANL magazine Actinide.

 Published: